 Add the correct amount of oil through the filler hole.
-Install the filler cap.
+Put back the filler cap and the dipstick.
 NOTICE: Overfilling the oil could cause leakage or damage.
 If the oil level is above the upper level mark, drain until the level meets the specified capacity.
-[ECM01850]
+[ECM01851]

+Recommended engine oil:

+YAMALUBE 4 or 4-stroke outboard motor oil

+Engine oil quantity:

-Recommended engine oil: 4-stroke outboard motor oil Engine oil quantity (excluding oil filter): 0.8 L (0.85 US qt, 0.70 Imp.qt)
+0.8 L (0.85 US qt, 0.70 Imp.qt)